 TCSPC stands for time-correlated single photon counting.
-It is a method of using the timing of a pulsed excitation source (i.e. laser or LED) with the timing of the arrival of single photons on a detector to reconstruct the lifetime decay over many events (repetition of pulses and photons detected).
+It is a method of using the timing of a pulsed excitation source, like a laser or LED, with the timing of the arrival of single photons on a detector to reconstruct the lifetime decay over many events (repetition of pulses and photons detected).
 This technique is based on the fact that the probability of detecting a single photon at time, t after an exciting pulse is proportional to the fluorescence intensity at time t.

 The repetition of a laser or LED pulsed at relatively high repetition rate (10 kHz to 100 MHz) is synchronized with the time the next photon arrives at a detector (i.e. PMT).
-Timing electronics in the form of a time-to-digital converter or time-to-amplitude converter (TAC) are used to record these events over and over again until sufficient statistics are collected to reconstruct the decay.
+Timing electronics in the form of a time-to-digital converter or time-to-amplitude converter (TAC) are used to record these events in succession, until sufficient statistics are collected to reconstruct the decay.
 The decay is then fit to an exponential function to model the lifetime decay (t).
 TCSPC is typically used to measure fluorescence lifetimes from the picosecond to microsecond time scale.

-In fact using the kinetic TCSPC mode individual measurements in as little as 1 ms can be made and up to 10,000 measurements can be seamlessly acquired.
+Using the kinetic TCSPC mode, individual measurements in as little as 1 ms can be made and up to 10,000 measurements can be seamlessly acquired.
 As long as a fluorescence lifetime change occurs, then this approach, rather than intensity, can be used to follow a kinetic process.

-Obviously sufficient number of photons are needed to be able to analyze the data.
-This can be enhanced by using a very high repetition rate, but the lifetime (and time range) needs to be considered so as not to re-excite the sample before it has completely decayed.
+Obviously, a sufficient number of photons are needed to be able to analyze the data.
+This can be enhanced by using a very high repetition rate, but the lifetime and time range needs to be considered, so as not to re-excite the sample before it has completely decayed.
 The lifetime data can then be used to construct kinetic traces for the process.

 Quenching refers to the reduction in fluorescence emission, i.e., an increase in the non-radiative decay rate (knr).
 Quenching can be divided into “static” and “dynamic” forms.
 In both cases, the emission intensity deceases, but only in dynamic quenching is there a change in the fluorescence lifetime.
 Note: If the kinetics follow Stern-Volmer kinetics and an average lifetime is used, then this should be calculated using the intensity average.

-Yes, there are a couple of ways to do this, depending on the sample.
+Yes.
+There are a couple of ways to do this, depending on the sample.
 A kinetic TCSPC measurement can be performed to monitor binding if the lifetime changes during the binding process.
-Also, time-resolved anisotropy can be employed, as binding will affect the rotational correlation time.
-Since this is because of the change in effective size of the molecule, the rotational correlation time is proportional to the effective volume of the molecule.
+Time-resolved anisotropy can also be employed, as binding will affect the rotational correlation time.
+Because this is due to the change in effective size of the molecule, the rotational correlation time is proportional to the effective volume of the molecule.